 Sailors are very much the heart and soul of any class.
 It is you who are out there competing and having fun.
 The International 470 Class Association exists to deliver to its members - which are the National Class Associations and the sailors.
 At all our major Championships we hold Sailors' and Coaches' Meetings - with the aim of getting to know you all personally, share views and hear what you have to say.
 Email us at email@example.com

-Tthe ISAF Athletes' Commission represents the views of the Olympic sailors directly to ISAF.
-With a sailor representing each of the ten Olympic events, you can be sure the individual views of the sailors in each event can be voiced as well as hearing the collective view.
-Malcolm Page (AUS) is Chair of the ISAF Athletes' Commission.
+The WS Athletes' Commission represents the views of the Olympic sailors directly to WS.
+With sailors representing the Olympic events, you can be sure the individual views of the sailors in each event can be voiced as well as hearing the collective view.
+Jo Aleh (NZL) is currently the 470 representative in the Athletes' Commission.

 ENTER A 470 CHAMPIONSHIP

 You can enter all 470 Championships online.
 All you will need are you and your crews details.
 Payment may be made by paypal or bank transfer.
 Once you have entered a 470 Championship, we will require validation by your National Class Association and receipt of entry fee prior to confirming entry.
 Don't forget we operate an early bird entry system, so enter early and benefit.
 Take a look at all past 470 Championships while future Championships are on the Calendar and on the Championship Organization Plan.

 The WS website contains the latest information on Anti-Doping.
 The Prohibited List is published by the World Anti-Doping Agency (WADA) and is the International Standard identifying Substances and Methods prohibited in sport.
 Substances and methods are classified by categories (e.g., steroids, stimulants, gene doping).